Group Life Insurance in Canada

 Overall, group life insurance provides an affordable way for employers to offer essential life insurance protection to employees.
 But there are some limitations to consider.
 Supplementing with individual life insurance may be recommended for some employees.

-Group Life Insurance Plans
+What Defines a Group Life Insurance Plan?

-Eligibility—The employer sets eligibility rules for employees to enroll in the group life plan.
+Eligibility The employer sets eligibility rules for employees to enroll in the group life plan.
 Typical requirements are being a full-time employee and completing an initial probationary period of 3-6 months.

 Basic Coverage Amount – The basic life insurance coverage funded by the employer is usually set at 1-2 times the employee’s annual salary.
 Some plans offer a flat amount, like $50,000.